rconradharris/rconradharris.github.com/_posts/2013-01-14-getting-cinder-up-and-running.markdown

         $ . cinder.env

-4. Now you can test that it works by running
+4. Now you can test that it works by running:

         $ cinder list  # <- should be emty since don't have any volumes yet